Add touches of color

 The first impression a seller makes is critical.
 What is the first impression at your house?
 Minor details can make a big difference.
 As a Realtor is fumbling with the lockbox, the potential buyer is noticing the little details; fresh paint on door, the condition of the hardware, the decorative touches on the mailbox.
 Fresh mulch, clean edging and proper lawn care are important details that will provide a positive first impression.
 To a potential buyer, the exterior of the house is a sneak preview of what is inside.

 Now is the time to take care of the long-neglected “honey do” list, like finally getting that garage door repair.
 Your home should shine with pride of ownership.
 Creating the impression that the house is well maintained, will bring a better offer.
+If your air conditioning unit needs air conditioning repair, inspection or maintenance, you can seek professional help from companies like True Air Systems.
 Overlooking small repairs may lead buyers to assume you haven’t taken care of the big items and this is when a buyer will begin looking for problems that they might otherwise not notice, you can also use a heating system from https://omniheatair.com/ to make the house feel more homie and ready to live in.

 A home inspector recently confessed that he will spend more time in homes that have obvious neglect.
 How will your home fare under that sort of additional scrutiny?